ardonap/cyclistic-da-case-study/README.md

 | ride_length       | FLOAT64    |
 | day_of_week       | STRING     |

-###Data Validation
+### Data Validation

 With all the necessary columns complete, several scenarios were tried to validate data completeness, consistency, and accuracy.
-Refer to the [Data Validation](https://github.com/low-boat/cyclistic-da-case-study/blob/main/Data%20Validation.sql) SQL Code for a more detailed list of validations and findings done.
+For a detailed list of validations and findings, refer to the [Data Validation](https://github.com/low-boat/cyclistic-da-case-study/blob/main/Data%20Validation.sql) SQL Code.

 Here's a summary of noteworthy findings: